Day 19 MacKerricher State Park to Manchester

 We originally planned to camp at Manchester State Park, but upon arrival, we learned that they had no potable water and no showers.
 Desperately needing a shower, we opted for our favorite KKKKOA chain.
-I annoyed the kids and Tim for the rest of the evening emphasizing my K’s as we cooked dinner in the KKKamper KKKitchen and listened to bad KKKaroke entertainment from other KKKampers.
-During the night we heard doves cooing above our tent and woke in the morning to a tent covered in dove KKKrap.
-That was the icing on the KKKake.
+I annoyed the kids and Tim for the rest of the evening emphasizing my K’s as we cooked dinner in the KKKKKamper KKKitchen and listened to bad KKKKKaroke entertainment from other KKKKKampers.
+During the night we heard doves cooing above our tent and woke in the morning to a tent covered in dove KKKKKrap.
+That was the icing on the KKKKKake.
 We cleaned it off as best we could and quickly packed up and pedaled out of there.

 Our “neighbors” at the KOA had an amazing amount of stuff including numerous dogs and cats in a fenced off pen and a full size gas BBQ!

 Climbing: 4279 ft of climbing

 Route: Hwy 1

 Sleep: Manchester KOA